notum-cz/strapi-plugin-content-versioning/README.md

 ## ⛔️ Known limitations

 - ✋ Not working with UID and unique fields
+- ✋ Doesn't work under schemas other than public

 ## 🐛 Bugs